 PACE Across Texas

 Join us for an interactive conversation about a program that is gaining traction across Texas.
-This panel will dive into why building owners or property managers, financer’s, and project managers or contractors choose this financing mechanism.
 This in-depth conversation with attendees will share examples of Texas Property Assessed Clean Energy (TX-PACE) and how it lowers operating costs by enabling financing for efficiency, water conservation, distributed generation, and resiliency upgrades across the state.
-Also including information on how this program is designed to accelerate upgrade investments, new heating and cooling systems, lighting improvements, solar panels, water pumps, insulation and more, in existing buildings by providing long-term, 100% financing, empowering owners to use their available capital on revenue-generating items including employees, technology and products.
+The financial, environmental, and public policy benefits of this program will be discussed through case studies.
+This panel will explain how the program is designed to accelerate upgrade investments, new heating and cooling systems, lighting improvements, solar panels, water pumps, insulation and more, in existing buildings by providing long-term, 100% financing, empowering owners to use their available capital on revenue-generating items including employees, technology and products.

 Resilient Buildings Can Save Lives

 Resilient is a combination of both a low vulnerability to major hazards, as well as a high capacity to cope with them.
 The most crucial policy to affect building resiliency is the adoption and enforcement of current building and fire codes, and considering additional fortification in coastal or high-risk areas.
 This interactive panel will share resources and observations, and discuss Texas’ laws that create unique barriers to developing a more resilient building stock.
 Join us to discuss the opportunity before us to avoid future disasters being as costly and disruptive as we have recently seen.